sajeda-ali/Udacity-programming-for-Data-Science-With-Python/README.md

 # Udacity-programming-for-Data-Science-With-Python-Nanodegree

+#SQL Project

+In this project, the focus was on exploring a movie rentals database.
+The student's tasks involved running SQL queries and creating visualizations to display the query results.

+For the presentation, the student had to prepare four slides, each with a specific question of interest.
+Each slide needed to include the question, the corresponding SQL query, a visualization using the query data, and a brief summary of the findings.

 # Bikeshare Data Analysis

 This project is a Python program that analyzes bikeshare data from three cities: Chicago, New York City, and Washington.